 Graphs in the right hand column show phase scintillation, a measure of the short timescale fluctuation in the phase of the GPS signal.
 This is quantified by σ60, the standard deviation of the signal phase in radians, over 60 second intervals.
 Phase scintillation seen in the Macquarie Island scintillation monitor is generally a sign of auroral activity.

 For more general information on ionospheric scintillation, please visit the About Ionospheric Scintillation page.

-SWS operates a number of ISMs in the Australasian region, close to the southern equatorial anomaly, as well as in the sub-Antarctic region to the south of Australia.
-Locations of currently active SWS ISMs are indicated on the map below.
-Ionospheric Scintillation data from these instruments is available through the SWS World Data Centre.
+ASWFC operates a number of ISMs in the Australasian region, close to the southern equatorial anomaly, as well as in the sub-Antarctic region to the south of Australia.
+Locations of currently active ASWFC ISMs are indicated on the map below.
+Ionospheric Scintillation data from these instruments is available through the ASWFC World Data Centre.

 Ionospheric scintillation products and services are under ongoing development, and your feedback is valuable to us.
 If you are experiencing problems with ionospheric scintillation in GPS receivers or satellite communications equipment, or have a suggestion on ways we may improve our scintillation-related services, please contact ASWFC.